cmu-phil/py-tetrad/pytetrad/R/README.md

 # Some Pointers

 These pointers will eventualy turn into some bonafide documentation; please be patient.
-For information on specific algorithms, tests, or scores, or if you'd like to watch some videos on causal search, please see the [Documentation Section on the Tetrad GitHub page](https://github.com/cmu-phil/tetrad#documentation).
+For information on specific algorithms, tests, or scores, or if you'd like to watch some videos on causal search, please see the [Documentation Section on the Tetrad GitHub page](https://github.com/cmu-phil/tetrad#documentation). if you are familiar with Tetrad, these are the same algorithms, tests, and scores that are available in the Search box in the Tetrad interface and will work exactly the same way.

 This project is being offered is a possible way of connecting Tetrad to R which we are trying out; if it turns out not to be useful, we will try a different route.
 It is intended to replace the older [r-causal](https://github.com/bd2kccd/r-causal) Python project, which uses an outdated version of Tetrad from many years ago.